Ritigala Forest Monastery

 Best Time to Visit

-Ritigala Forest Monastery is located approximately 25 kilometers away from Anuradhapura, a major city in Sri Lanka.
-Travelers can reach Anuradhapura by air, with the nearest airport being Bandaranaike International Airport in Colombo.
-From Anuradhapura, it is recommended to hire a local guide or a tuk-tuk to reach the monastery, as the roads can be challenging to navigate.
+Ritigala is approximately 25 kilometers from Anuradhapura, a major city in Sri Lanka.
+The nearest airport is Bandaranaike International Airport in Colombo.
+From Anuradhapura, hiring a local guide or a tuk-tuk is recommended, as the roads can be challenging to navigate.

 Posted by